noobsystems/evidences/README.md

         </td>
         <td width="33%" valign="top">
             <img src="/.github/assets/blood_at_weapon.png" />
             Player's blood is left on every <b>weapon item</b> used to attack them in a melee.
+Blood can be removed by using <code>hydrogen_peroxide</code> while the weapon is equipped.
         </td>
     </tr>
     <tr>